VinceLai1026/CS122_Final_Project/README.md

 ## Data Analysis and Visualization Plan (written by Het Tikawala)
 I will use NumPy and Matplotlib to calculate averages, detect anomalies, and plot graphs showing temperature changes over time.

+## Technologies Used
+- Python
+- Tkinter
+- NumPy
+- Matplotlib
+- Requests (for API calls)
+- CSV (for data storage)

 ## License
 MIT License